himanshusahay/personal-website/README.md

 # personal-website
-This is a mobile first website and is a work in progress.
+This is a mobile first website which is a work in progress.